 How Can the Health Care Section Help Me?

-A. - Yes.
-This case represents a "quality of care" issue.
-File a complaint with the Health Care Section, and we'll help to make sure the HMO provides the "quality of care" to which your child is entitled.
+Yes.
+This case represents an “access to care” issue.
+File a complaint with the Health Care Section, and we’ll help to make sure the HMO provides the “access to care” to which your child is entitled.

-Q. - My doctor referred me for an MRI, but the manage care plan says it's an expensive test that isn't necessary.
-My doctor believes it's the best way to find out exactly what's causing my problem.
+My doctor referred me for an MRI, but the insurance company says it’s an expensive test that isn’t necessary.
+My doctor believes it’s the best way to find out exactly what’s causing my problem.
 How can my insurer say no and what can I do about it?

-A. - This is health care fraud, plain and simple.
-By filing a complaint, you?ll be letting the Attorney General know that there's a company that's taking Pennsylvanians' money without making good on its promises.
-We can help you and others get satisfaction, and stop this company from doing business here in the future.
+This could be a violation of the Consumer Protection Law.
+By filing a complaint, you’ll be letting the Attorney General know that there’s a company that’s taking Pennsylvanians’ money without making good on its promises.
+We’ll attempt to help you and others get satisfaction and potentially stop this company from doing business here in the future.